Parallel Gateway Split Node

 When a workflow reaches a Parallel Gateway Split node, all links proceed concurrently.
 But what happens when one or more link paths encounter an error in between the Parallel Gateway Split and Join nodes?
 Let's explore some error handling scenarios and see how the workflow behaves.

-Error Handling with Only Automated Tasks
+Error Handling With Only Automated Tasks

 You might want to use the Parallel Gateway nodes to run multiple automated tasks in parallel, with no end-user tasks involved.
 If one or more automated tasks fail, the workflow returns to its state before the split occurred.
 The end-user stays on the task before the Parallel Gateway Split node.

-Error Handling with Automated Tasks Before User Tasks
+Error Handling With Automated Tasks Before User Tasks

 What happens if you have automated tasks followed by end-user tasks after your Parallel Gateway Split node?
 If one or more automated tasks fail, the workflow returns to its state before the split occurred.
-This prevents end-user tasks in one swimlane from completing while another swimlane is experiencing an error.
+Doing so prevents end-user tasks in one swimlane from completing while another swimlane is experiencing an error.

 Parallel Gateway Split Link Settings Menu